Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-A nerve plexus is a network of intersecting nerve fibers consisting of nerves that serve the same part of the body.
+A nerve plexus is a network of intersecting nerves that serve the same part of the body.

 Describe nerve plexuses in the peripheral nervous system

 Nerve plexuses throughout the body tend to be named after the area in which the plexus occurs and the organs, limbs, and tissues it serves.
 Examples include the cervical, brachial, lumbar, sacral, celiac, and coccygeal plexuses.

 Auerbach's plexus, which serves the gastrointestinal tract, is named after the first person to describe this plexus, Leopold Auerbach, rather than the area of the body it serves.

 The brachial plexus serves the chest, shoulders, arms and hands and is formed by the ventral rami of C5, C8, and T1 spinal nerves, and the lower and upper halves of the C4 and T2 spinal nerves.

 A network of nerve fibers, running from the spine, formed by the ventral rami of the lower four cervical and first thoracic nerve roots (C5–C8, T1).
 It proceeds through the neck, the axilla (armpit region), and into the arm.
 It also supplies the brachium, the antebrachium, and the hand.